 ADM-OSC is an industry initiative developed by FLUX:: Immersive, L-Acoustics and Radio France (the later leading the case study and specific application) to facilitate the sharing of audio objects metadata between a live ecosystem and a broadcast or studio ecosystem.
 If tries to define a basic layer of interoperability between Object Editors and Object renderers in a live production workflow.
 It does so with OSC a communication protocol widely used in the live industry.
-At the base the ADM-OSC is a specif grammar and definition.
+At the base the ADM-OSC is a specific grammar and definition.

 Immersive audio is gaining ground in different industries, from music streaming to gaming, from live sound to broadcast.
 ADM or Audio Definition Model, is becoming a popular standard metadata model in some of these industries, with serial ADM used in broadcast or ADM xml files used in the studio.

-A first implementation of ADM-OSC is now included with the latest release of Spat Revolution.
+A first implementation of ADM-OSC is now included with the latest release of SPAT Revolution.
 Other industry peers have implemented early versions of ADM-OSC such as L-Acoustics (L-ISA), Merging Technologies (Ovation, Pyramix) and Yamaha Steinberg Media (Nuendo).
 It is supported by default on OSC input and as an option on OSC output.

-Spat Revolution supports ADM-OSC in input as an alternate grammar, and on output as an option.
+SPAT Revolution supports ADM-OSC in input as an alternate grammar, and on output as an option.
 The specification calls for normalized (linear) data value to provide interoperability and tend to align with the ADM protocol.
 Typically, object-based mixing renderers will handle the scaling based on the system configuration.

-The specification calls for:
+The specifications calls for: